ShaksterNano/Arduino-Lab/README.md

 http://sourceforge.net/projects/winavr/

 ### To compile a program called `FILE_NAME.s`:
-Navigate to the program directory in the command line using
+Navigate to the program directory in the command line using:
 ```
 cd "PROJECT_DIRECTORY"
 ```